jmelo2325/career-ops/web/USER_GUIDE.md

-# Career-Ops Web Dashboard — User Guide
+# Web dashboard user guide (career-ops)

-A step-by-step guide to using the browser-based career-ops dashboard.
-This covers setup, the full evaluation workflow, portal scanning, pipeline processing, and pipeline maintenance utilities.
+A step-by-step guide to the browser-based **career-ops** dashboard (this fork’s UI is titled **Jessica’s Job Tracker** in the header, with the subtitle *Local dashboard*).
+The app binds to **localhost** only, reads and writes the same files as the CLI, and covers setup, evaluation, scanning, pipeline processing, report review (including in-app PDF viewing), and chat-based modes.

 ---